There are two basic meanings of pride or of being proud.

 The included YouTube video below shows an example for pride which most people would presumably call unjustified for the reason that Condition 2 was missing.
 The video shows an interview on Hamas TV with released female Hamas terrorist Ahlam Tamimi.
 She participated in the suicide bombing of the Sbarro pizza restaurant in Jerusalem in 2001.
 She scouted the situation at the restaurant and led the suicide bomber to there.
 130 people were wounded and 15 civilians were killed, including 7 children and a pregnant woman.

 In the interview, Ahlam Tamimi shows obvious pride about the “success” of the suicide bombing.
-For her, the outcome of her action—killing 15 Israeli civilians, among them children—was positive.
+For her, the outcome of her action—killing 15 Israeli civilians, half of them children—was positive.
 For most other people this outcome would be completely awful and thus they would see her pride as sickeningly misplaced and unjustified.

 An example of unjustified pride when Condition 3 is (partially) missing is the pride nurtured in the French people by its leaders during and after the Second World War about Paris having “liberated itself” from the Germans in 1944.
 There indeed was an uprising in Paris against the Germans in August 1944.
 This did play a role in the liberation of Paris, but the claim that Paris liberated itself—without even mentioning the role of the Americans and of the British, as the French leader De Gaulle did when talking about the event—is falsely assuming full responsibility for that achievement.
 Thus, in this case some pride is justified, but only to the limited extent that the Paris uprising played in the liberation of Paris.